invzfnc/journaling-util-session-docs/README.md

 # journaling-util-session-docs
-Documentation of Session utility class for Smart Journaling app (javadoc)
+Documentation for the utility classes of Smart Journaling app (javadoc)